 In December 2020, TopElectricSUV.com revealed that USPTO has granted a patent number to the patent application for the VW ID.
 Space Vizzion.
 Below are the images of the US-bound electric crossover wagon:

-Ralf Brandstatter, CEO, Volkswagen, reaffirmed late last year that the company is bullish on EVs with a post on linkedin.com.
+Ralf Brandstatter, CEO, Volkswagen, reaffirmed in late 2020 that the company is bullish on EVs with a post on linkedin.com.
 He said (translated):

 #ID.3 and #ID.4 are followed by ID.5, ID.6 and ID.Buzz – a new model every year.
 We will build 19 million vehicles based on MEB by 2030.
 An electrical platform for everyone – worldwide.Ralf Brandstatter, CEO of Volkswagen, on LinkedIn (translated)

-In another post on linkedin.com, Brandstatter said that the VW ID.
-Space Vizzion has been commissioned to the Emden plant in Germany under the project name Aero B. He revealed that this will be the first electric wagon from Volkswagen in the market and that its production will begin in 2023.
+In another post on linkedin.com, Brandstatter said that Volkswagen has commissioned the ID.
+Space Vizzion to the Emden plant in Germany under the project name Aero B. He revealed that this will be the first electric wagon from Volkswagen in the market and that its production will begin in 2023.

-Prototypes produced in the limited run would typically get put through hundreds of thousands of miles in real world tests and travel as classified cargo to customer clinics and internal demos globally.
+Prototypes produced in the limited run would typically undergo real-world tests for hundreds of thousands of miles and travel as classified cargo to customer clinics and internal demos globally.
 The U.S. market won’t get the electric crossover wagon from a Chinese plant, though.
-Units for the American customer will either be produced at the Chattanooga plant or imported from the Emden, Germany, where start of production is set in 2023.
+Units for the American customer will either come from the local Chattanooga plant or the Emden plant, for where 2023 is the SOP date.

 On the VW ID.Space Vizzion

 The VW ID.
 Space Vizzion is the future self of the VW Passat Alltrack crossover wagon.
-It will come with a sleek design and electric power as the family man’s car of the 2020s.
-Unveiled at the Petersen Automotive Museum in Los Angeles in 2019, the swanky electric crossover wagon is derived from the VW ID.
+It will come with a sleek design and electric power as the family car of the 2020s.
+Unveiled at the Petersen Automotive Museum in Los Angeles in 2019, the swanky electric crossover wagon is an extension of the VW ID.
 Vizzion, the all-electric alternative to the Passat mid-size sedan.

 The VW ID.
 Space Vizzion is 195.2 inches long, 74.7 inches wide and 60.2 inches tall.
 It has a 116.7-inch wheelbase, and it sports large, 22-inch wheels.
-Underpinned by the MEB platform, it features a 275 hp/406 Lb.-Ft. motor mounted at the rear.
-A second motor generating 101 hp and 111 Lb.-Ft. could be fitted at the front to make it an AWD vehicle and get a system output of 335 hp on the range topping variant .
+Sitting on the MEB platform, it features a 275 hp/406 Lb.-Ft. motor mounted at the rear.
+It is possible to fit a second motor generating 101 hp and 111 Lb.-Ft. at the front to make it an AWD vehicle and get a system output of 335 hp on the range-topping variant.
 A 77 kWh (net)/82 kWh (gross) battery pack is standard, and it gives an estimated range of 300 miles on the EPA cycle.
 The specifications of the production model may differ slightly from the concept.

 The production ID.
-Space Vizzion will likely look very close to the concept showcased in LA.
-Volkswagen will probably position the ID.
+Space Vizzion will likely look very close to the concept Volkswagen showcased in LA.
+The company will probably position the ID.
 Space Vizzion as an upscale, lifestyle product with a high focus on comfort and luxury.
 We are not betting on it, but the concept’s extra comfy four-seater layout could be an option in the production car.
-The IQ.LIGHT LED matrix headlights, Augmented Reality head-up display, mini instrument cluster and the 15.6-inch touchscreen infotainment system from the concept version should also appear in the final product.
+The IQ.LIGHT LED matrix headlights, Augmented Reality head-up display, mini instrument cluster, and the 15.6-inch touchscreen infotainment system from the concept version should also appear in the final product.

 VW likely to accelerate electric car plans in the United States

-A recent report from Bloomberg suggests that Volkswagen is rejigging its U.S. EV strategy.
+A report from Bloomberg suggests that Volkswagen is rejigging its U.S. EV strategy.
 The German automaker may speed up EV launches now that U.S. President Joe Biden has proposed a massive, USD 174 billion investment to increase the adoption of EVs.
 Thomas Ulbrich, member of the Board of Management for Development at Volkswagen Passenger Cars, told reporters in Munich that the company is formulating plans “to realign” with the country’s new EV strategy.
-It may take final decisions about new investments related to intensifying efforts in electrification in the country later this year.
+It may take final decisions about new investments related to intensifying efforts in electrification in the country before the end of 2021.

 Featured Image Source: new.qq.com